-Note: Good-faith reports of violations of Operations Manual policies, including Community policies (link to Ops Manual) and Human Resource policies (link to Ops Manual), or other Human Resource policies or Division of Student Life policies are protected from retaliatory action by this policy.
+Note: Good-faith reports of violations of University of Iowa Operations Manual policies, including Community policies and Human Resource policies, or other Human Resource policies or Division of Student Life policies are protected from retaliatory action by this policy.

 11.1 PRINCIPLE AND RATIONALE.